gao-hongnan/omniverse/omniverse/dsa/searching_algorithms/binary_search/problems/875-koko-eating-bananas.md

 - The lower bound $k = 1$ is set because Koko cannot eat 0 bananas per hour.
-- The upper bound $k = \max(\text{{piles}})$ is chosen based on the constraint that eating at a faster rate than the largest pile is unproductive.
+- The upper bound $k = \max(\text{{piles}})$ is chosen based on the constraint that eating at a faster rate than the largest pile is unproductive since Koko can only eat from one pile at a time.

 The problem lends itself to a binary search approach due to its inherent monotonicity.
 To illustrate, consider an example with `piles = [3, 6, 7, 11]`